Guidelines For Funerals and Memorial Services

 Cremation is an acceptable practice within the Episcopal Church.
 If the ashes are to be present at the burial service, please coordinate the delivery of ashes to the church (preferably before the day of the service).

 Please let the church office or rector know if there is interest in securing a niche in our columbarium.
-That requires significant preparation and requires advance planning prior to the service.
+That requires significant preparation and advance planning prior to the service.

 If you already have reserved a niche, we will confirm that information as part of the service planning process.